mikaelklingstam/homeassistant-public/documentation/version 1.3/action_plan_homeassistant_1_3.md

 3. Add peak-shaving metrics, rolling averages, and budget sensors.
 4. Validate all helpers are actively used by automations or dashboards.
 5. Use the `documentation/version 1.3/task14_template_sensor_framework_stub.md` checklist to drive Task 14 (template sensor framework & naming standard) so packages stay consistent.

+### ✔️ Task 14 – Template Sensor Framework & Naming Standard

+Task 14 introduces the HA1.3 template framework for power and flow measurements and connects it to a first control layer:

+- Defined a normalized set of raw watt-based sensors (`sensor.ha1_raw_*`) for grid, solar, battery, EV, and the Huawei meter.
+- Built the canonical power layer (`sensor.ha1_power_*`) for grid net, solar AC, battery net, EV power, house total and house core consumption.
+- Added a basic flow layer (`sensor.ha1_flow_*`) for grid import/export, EV charging and battery discharge.
+- Implemented sanity checks for model balance and Huawei meter mismatch, plus binary flags for debugging.
+- Created the HA1 Debug dashboard view with snapshots, sanity information, 1h/24h history graphs and a Control Tools section.
+- Introduced the HA1 control layer for Huawei battery and Easee EV charger, including master automation toggles, tuning sliders and helper scripts.

+Task 15 builds on this by adding extended template sensors, rolling averages/smoothing, and pre-automation helper metrics.

 ---